 At a minimum, your personal item should contain:

 - Warm jacket or wrap

 BÉIS: For Your Ultimate International Adventure

 When it comes to international travel, there isn’t one-size-fits-all advice on how to pack.
 Much of your luggage choices will depend on where you’re going and what you'll be doing.
 However, using a list and organizing yourself by luggage type will go a long way to helping you stay organized both before and while you travel.

 At BÉIS, we pride ourselves on crafting and manufacturing the best travel luggage in the industry.
 Whether you prefer to travel with check-in luggage, a carry-on luggage, or different versions of carry-on bags, we have exactly what you need.
-All of our travel luggage is thoughtfully designed, offering helpful features such as TSA-approved locks and weight-indicating handles.
+All of our travel luggage is thoughtfully designed, like our grey luggage collection, offering helpful features such as TSA-approved locks and weight-indicating handles.

 Wherever your next adventure, BÉIS can make sure you get there with everything you need.

 - Salcedo, A. and Yar, S. “Travel and the Coronavirus: Answers to Your Top Questions.”
 The New York Times.
 08 October 2021. https://www.nytimes.com/article/coronavirus-travel-questions-advice.html

 - “What Can I Bring?”
 Transportation Security Administration. https://www.tsa.gov/travel/security-screening/whatcanibring/all

 - Sautulet, Darcey.
 “Baggage Requirements for International Airline Travel.”
 USA Today.
 05 March 2018. https://traveltips.usatoday.com/baggage-requirements-international-airline-travel-12505.html